dervondenbergen/joke.town/README.md

 [data/](data/): the _database_, where users.json and jokes.json gets saved

-[.env](.env.example): the configuration file which contains all settings (has to be renamed to `.env`)
+[.env](.example.env): the configuration file which contains all settings (has to be renamed to `.env`)

 ## services

 joke.town uses Twilio to communicate via SMS.

-Twilio can be tested for free with this, get \$10 free when using my refferal link:
+Twilio can be tested for free, get credits worth \$10 with my refferal link:
 [www.twilio.com/referral/X8xo9b](www.twilio.com/referral/X8xo9b)

 the service is hosted on [Uberspace](https://uberspace.de/)